edumserrano/csharp-functional/Docs/source/extensions.rst

 I'll explain the code in both examples but focusing on the example with extension methods.

 The first thing is to validate the input arguments and we do that by creating an inputResult that combines the results from the TrackId.Create and Limit.Create methods.
-If both results are ok then the inputResult is an ok ResultWithError<GetTrackRespostersError>; if at least one is a fail result then the inputResult is a fail ResultWithError<GetTrackRespostersError> and its Error property is set to the first failure result of the array passed into the Result.Combine method.
+If both results are ok then the inputResult is an ok ResultWithError<GetTrackRepostersError>; if at least one is a fail result then the inputResult is a fail ResultWithError<GetTrackRepostersError> and its Error property is set to the first failure result of the array passed into the Result.Combine method.

 Now we can call OnSuccessToHttpResultWithValueAndError which is only executed if the inputResult is an ok result.
 If it is a fail result then the onSuccess function is not executed and it returns a fail Task<HttpResult<UsersSet, GetTrackRepostersError>> with the Error property set to the error that was on the inputResult.
 If the inputResult is an ok result then the onSuccess function is executed and what it is doing is creating an url to do the http call, calling HttpClient.GetAsync which will return a Task<HttpResult<UsersSet>>.